Isaac-Lilly/phishing-campaign-report/README.md

 | `result` | Downloads the result blob, returns enriched rows as JSON, deletes the blob. |

 The pipeline POSTs `action=start`, polls `action=status` every 30 seconds for up to 130 minutes, then fetches `action=result`.

+### Batching

+The Azure App Service has a 100MB request body limit.
+Large enterprise campaigns (70k+ rows) would exceed this and cause 502 errors.
+Rows requiring Splunk enrichment are split into batches of `AZURE_FUNCTION_BATCH_SIZE` rows (default: 5,000).
+Each batch is submitted as a separate async job and results are merged back in order.

 ---